ehabit/mochadick/content/post/spec/items.md

 Summons a Kraken.
 Players must be in the white whale dimension and must be near the ocean floor in an advanced baot with a submarine upgrade.
 Davy Jones' Ring must be traded for with Pirate villagers in the White Whale dimension.
 It costs a large amount of slave chattel to attain this item.

+##### Davy Jones' Locker

+What lies within this legendary chest remains a mystery.
+It is believed by many whalers that Davy Jones' Kraken defends his locker in the depths of the sea.
+But even if you find it, how will you open it?
+Players must use some kind of cross-mod exploit to break into this chest.

 * * *